MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 ### Patient experience

 The connector supports patients joining virtual visits through a link in the SMS text message or the Cerner patient portal.
 At the time of the appointment, patients can start a virtual visit by tapping the link in the SMS text message.
-Patients can also join a visit from the patient portal by clicking the Microsoft Teams button.
+Patients can also join a virtual visit from the patient portal by clicking the Microsoft Teams button.

 Key features of the patient experience

 - Patients can join virtual visits from modern web browsers on desktop and [mobile without having to install the Teams app](../mobile-browser-join.md).
-- Patients can join virtual visits with a single click and no other account or sign-in is required.
+- Patients can join virtual visits with a single click and no other account or sign in is required.
 - Patients aren't required to create a Microsoft account or sign in to launch a virtual visit.
 - Patients are placed in a lobby until the provider joins the appointment and admits them to the virtual visit.
 - Patients can test their video and microphone in the lobby before joining the virtual visit.